akhawaja/ecc-crypto-helper/README.md

 ## Features

+- aescbc128: Encrypt and decrypt using AES-CBC-128 scheme.
+- aescbc192: Encrypt and decrypt using AES-CBC-192 scheme.
+- aescbc256: Encrypt and decrypt using AES-CBC-256 scheme.
+- aesgcm128: Encrypt and decrypt using AES-GCM-128 scheme.
+- aesgcm192: Encrypt and decrypt using AES-GCM-192 scheme.
 - aesgcm256: Encrypt and decrypt using AES-GCM-256 scheme.
 - base62: Base62 Encode/decode functions.
 - base64: Base64 URL encode/decode functions.
 - common: Random string, numbers, and UTC timestamp.
+- ecc256: ECC with P-256 functions.
+Also contains functions to sign and verify the signatures, and convert PEM certificates to JWK.
 - ecc384: ECC with P-384 functions.
 Also contains functions to sign and verify the signatures, and convert PEM certificates to JWK.
 - ecc521: ECC with P-521 functions.
 Also contains functions to sign and verify